wp-plugins/wp-management-controller/readme.txt

 == Description ==

-WorPress Controller application for users with more than one site - giving multiple installation management and stats overview.
+WordPress Controller application for users with more than one site - giving multiple installation management and stats overview.

 Ours is different to the majority out there, in that we are focused on providing the overall domain view in terms of statistics, we have already integrated:
 Google Analytics